A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

 The electromagnetic resonance of two separated $2 \times 2$ Circular Split-Ring Resonator (C-SRR) arrays is simulated to evaluate the proposed subgridding scheme in scenarios with multiple independent refined regions.
 The computational domain is a 50 mm $\times$ 50 mm PEC cavity filled with vacuum.

 As depicted in Fig. \ref{fig:csrr_array_geometry}, each C-SRR element consists of concentric metallic outer and inner rings with split gaps.
 The metallic traces are modeled as a dielectric with a conductivity of $\sigma = 10^6$ S/m.
 A $z$-polarized Gaussian pulse is excited at the center of the cavity, and an observation probe is placed between the arrays to record the transient electric field.
-The fine-mesh subgridding regions are applied directly to the two C-SRR arrays.
+The fine-mesh subgridding regions are applied to the two C-SRR arrays.

 The geometric features of the C-SRR arrays, including the trace widths and the split gaps, are precisely 0.5 mm.
+To provide an independent reference for the resonant frequencies, the CST Microwave Studio Eigenmode Solver with Perfect Boundary Approximation (PBA) meshing is employed on the same PEC cavity geometry.
+The resulting eigenfrequencies serve as a commercial benchmark, independent of the FDTD time-domain extraction.

-A global coarse mesh of $\Delta x = 0.5$ mm would lead to severe staircasing errors and artificial short-circuiting at the curved boundaries.
-Fig. \ref{fig:csrr_ratio_convergence} compares the frequency-domain responses obtained with different mesh refinement ratios, where the global fine mesh serves as the reference solution.
-The spectrum computed with the uniform coarse mesh fails to capture the correct resonance modes due to geometric distortion, whereas the resonance peaks computed by the proposed non-split method progressively converge toward the reference solution as the grid ratio increases to 1:5 and 1:10.
+Fig. \ref{fig:csrr_ratio_convergence} compares the frequency-domain responses obtained with different mesh refinement ratios, where the global fine mesh and the CST eigenmode solutions serve as the reference.
+The spectrum computed with the uniform coarse mesh fails to capture the correct resonance modes due to geometric distortion.
+The resonance peaks computed by the proposed non-split method progressively converge toward the reference solution as the grid ratio increases to 1:5 and 1:10.
+The vertical lines indicating the CST eigenfrequencies confirm that the converged FDTD peaks align with the commercial solver predictions.

 To further evaluate the numerical performance, the proposed method is compared against two existing subgridding schemes \cite{SBPFDTD-LHH-1, stable-sub-4} at a fixed 1:10 grid ratio.
 As shown in Fig. \ref{fig:csrr_method_comparison}, the uniform coarse mesh fails to identify the correct resonance modes.
-In contrast, all three subgridding methods successfully recover the fundamental resonance features.
+In contrast, all three subgridding methods recover the fundamental resonance features.
 The localized detailed view in Fig. \ref{fig:csrr_method_comparison}(b) demonstrates that the proposed non-split method and the schemes from \cite{SBPFDTD-LHH-1} and \cite{stable-sub-4} achieve nearly identical accuracy at the primary resonance peak.
-The calculated resonant frequencies from the three subgridding methods align closely under this specific discretization level.

 The quantitative performance metrics are summarized in Table \ref{table:csrr_comprehensive_comparison}.
 The relative frequency error is quantified as